Updated: Mar 14

 Honey was first discovered by humans over 10,000 years ago.
 The first evidence pointing to this was the discovery of paintings in caves located in Spain.
-The ancient Egyptians used it as sweetener and was not to be found in the America's, Australia or New Zealand until introduced in the early 17th century by the first European settlers.
-Today the Honey Bee is a protected species and the honey appreciated for it's health and well-being properties.
-Celebrating World Honey Bee Day in August, in the U.S.A September is National Honey month then in October is the National Honey Show.
+The ancient Egyptians used it as a sweetener and was not to be found in the America's, Australia, or New Zealand until introduced in the early 17th century by the first European settlers.
+Today the Honey Bee is a protected species and the honey is appreciated for its health and well-being properties.
+Celebrating World Honey Bee Day here today, in the U.S.A September is National Honey Month and October is the National Honey Show.
 Discover more about the incredible World of Honey.

 Discover More about The World Of The Honey Bee